Australia and Ecuador established diplomatic relations in 1975, when Australia's first Ambassador to Ecuador, A.H. Loomes presented credentials.

-From 2010 to 2014, Australia provided $100 million in official development assistance to Latin America, including 250 Australia Awards scholarships.
-Ecuador received 13 Australia Awards Scholarships and nine Australia Awards Fellowships.
+From 2010 to 2014, Australia provided $100 million in official development assistance to Latin America, including 250 Australia Awards scholarships Projects funded during this period will continue to be implemented into 2017.
+Ecuador received 13 Australia Awards Scholarships.
 The regional program has now closed, though some activities that have already been funded will continue until 2017.

 At a glance